 Based on your history and credit score, the bank issues a limit.
 You can spend as much as you want under this limit.
 Generally, a higher score and better history indicate that you can spend more using a credit card.
 Users can swipe the credit card just like a debit card or use it for online transactions.
 When you take a loan, you have to repay it; the same is the credit card process, so after you spend some amount using a credit card, you should always repay the amount within the given time frame, or you may get levied with extra penalty charges.

 There is a lot of credit card available depending upon their use and reward.
-Types of credit cards available are Balance transfer, Low interest, Cashback, Reward points credit card, etc.
+Types of credit cards available are Balance transfer, Low interest, Cashback, Reward points credit card, etc. Get yourself the best credit cards of all time.

 1. When is GST applied while using a Credit card?